 Across the project, we will collaborate with key community and healthcare partners to create a public programme of events which will critically reflect on care and explore LGBTQ+ experience of this.
-Further projects and partners to be announced.

 Supported by Paul Hamlyn Foundation and Mila Charitable Organisation.

 If you are an LGBTQ+ community or health organisation interested to find out more or get involved, please email email@example.com

 Sunil Gupta will embark on a twelve–month residency in 2021, set within Imperial College Healthcare NHS Trust’s adult HIV Clinic at St. Mary’s Hospital, London.

 Working closely with hospital staff and patients, Gupta will ask questions about one of the major institutions that plays a role in defining gender/sexuality and collaborate with patients to explore their healthcare experiences as part of their care.
 The residency will lead to a series of works and a public programme of workshops and events.

 This residency is a collaborative project between Studio Voltaire and Imperial Health Charity and has received additional funding from Arts Council England.